Arlington International Racecourse Closing This Weekend With Uncertain Future

 The last race will have fireworks afterwards, to prolong the end just a little longer.

 The crux of Arlington closing down is the booming gambling industry.
-Downs owns nearby Rivers Casino, and doesn’t want wagering competition so close.MORE NEWS: Jury Deliberations Begin In R. Kelly's New York Trial
+Downs owns nearby Rivers Casino, and doesn’t want wagering competition so close.MORE NEWS: Ed's Driveway: Volkswagen ID.4

 Horse owners hope to catch on at Hawthorne Racecourse on the Southwest Side, but there’s simply not enough dates to go around.